itsjustausernamemoz/DSA-Group-Project/README.md

 Xamira Hangara
 220057478
 I formulated the Flowchart alongside Christal Cloete.
-I also formulated the Modules and compiled the documentation of the project document.
+I also formulated the Modules and compiled the documentation of the entire project document.
 4
 Christal Cloete
 221016171
 I formulated the Flowchart alongside Xamira Hangara.
-I formulated the code
 I tested the Java programs for the Music Player program alongside Wise Muukweli.
 8
 Emily Shilongo
 222093927